Psalm 23:1–5 |

 The oil used in the ancient world was often scented, and similar to our modern moisturizing creams.
 However, the use of oil often symbolized the Holy Spirit, which is a reasonable use here, as in 1Sam.
 16:13, the Holy Spirit is said to come upon David after he is anointed by Samuel.
 The use of oil on David, therefore, has three meanings: (1) the oil changes David’s appearance; his face and forehead are moisturized, and the dust is removed, which gives David a glow and an altered appearance; (2) the oil, because it is applied by Samuel, a direct representative of God, bestows upon David great honor and indicates recognition by God of his great future; and (3) the oil symbolizes the Holy Spirit, Whom God gives to David.

-Psalm 23:5c
+Psalm 23:5c |

-Hebrew/Pronunciation
+Hebrew/Pronunciation |

-Common English Meanings
+Common English Meanings |

-Notes/Morphology
+Notes/Morphology |

-BDB and Strong’s Numbers
+BDB and Strong’s Numbers |

-kôwç (ס) [pronounced kohs]
+kôwç (ס) [pronounced kohs] |

-cup
+cup |

-masculine singular noun with a 1st person singular suffix
+masculine singular noun with a 1st person singular suffix |

-Strong’s #3563 BDB #468
+Strong’s #3563 BDB #468 |

-revâyâh (הָיָור) [pronounced revaw-YAW]
+revâyâh (הָיָור) [pronounced revaw-YAW] |

-saturated, running over, an abundance [of drink]; a drinking of one’s fill
+saturated, running over, an abundance [of drink]; a drinking of one’s fill |

-feminine singular noun
+feminine singular noun |

-Strong’s #7310 BDB #924
+Strong’s #7310 BDB #924 |

 Translation: My cup runs over.
 Suddenly, all that his cup is filled with all it can hold.
 This indicates multifarious blessings from God.
 Thieme used to refer to this as super grace; as you moved to another stage of spiritual growth, you simply held out your cup and God poured and poured blessing into your cup.

 McGee: This [portion of v.
 5] is symbolic of joy.
 We need to be undergirded with joy today.
 The Lord says, “I have come that they might have life and that they might have it more abundantly.”
 (John 10:10).
 The Lord wants our joy to be full.
-Footnote

 The NIV Study Bible tells us that Near East covenants were often concluded with a meal (Gen. 31:54 Psalm 41:9 Obad.
 7), which expressed the bonds of alliance and/or friendship.
 In the case of vassal treaties, the vassal would be present at a meal as the guest of the overlord (Ex.
 24:8–12).
 The oil was often applied to the head and/or face of the honored guest at a banquet (2Sam.
 12:20 Eccles.
 9:8 Dan.
 10:3 Luke 7:46).
 The cup represents whatever the host offers to the guest (which could be blessing, salvation, or, in this case, the kingdom of Israel).
-Footnote If David writes this the night that Samuel anoints him king of Israel, then Samuel, a representative of God, is the host of this banquet.
+If David writes this the night that Samuel anoints him king of Israel, then Samuel, a representative of God, is the host of this banquet.
 An alliance between God and David is solidified by Samuel’s insistence that David be his honored guest at this sacrifice (1Sam.
 16:11) and by Samuel’s anointing of David.
 Furthermore, God offers a cup of blessing and power to David.
-Footnote

-and my dwelling [is] in a house of Yehowah to length of days.
+Surely goodness and grace pursue me all days of my living; and my dwelling [is] in a house of Yehowah to length of days. |

-Psalm
+Psalm |

-and my dwelling [will be] in the house of Yehowah for as long as I live.
+Surely prosperity and grace will pursue me all the days of my life; and my dwelling [will be] in the house of Yehowah for as long as I live. |

-and I will live in the house of Jehovah all of my life.
+Certainly, prosperity and grace will pursue all the days of my life and I will live in the house of Jehovah all of my life. |

 Here is how others have handled this verse: